Child Support Scheme

 Children conceived through artificial conception procedures

 A woman who gives birth to a child following an artificial conception procedure is the child’s legal parent.
 If the child is born to a woman while she is married or in a de facto relationship (either a same-sex or opposite-sex relationship) and her partner consented to the artificial conception procedure, then the partner is also the child’s legal parent.
-A woman’s partner is presumed to have consented to the procedure unless it is demonstrated, on the More likely than not.
-The plaintiff in a civil case (a non-criminal case) must prove that what they are arguing is more likely to be true than false.
-This is called the standard of proof.
-See also beyond reasonable doubt., that he or she did not To agree to something being done, to approve an action or arrangement.
-See also informed consent..
+A woman’s partner is presumed to have consented to the procedure unless it is demonstrated, on the balance of probabilities, that he or she did not consent.
 In other circumstances, a known sperm donor may be regarded as a parent and have to pay child support.

 Minimum child support